 To get a quote for international transportation you will need to know the dimensions of the cargo you wish to ship.
 This is measured in height, width and length, either of the total consignment or as individual pieces.
-Keep in mind that it is the external measures which are relevant, as the forwarder will need to plan how much cargo from other customers can be loaded into the container together with your shipment.
+Keep in mind that it is the external measures that are relevant, as the forwarder will need to plan how much cargo from other customers can be loaded into the container together with your shipment.

 Simply the total weight of what you wish to ship, including any packaging material you are using.
 This is required for the freight forwarder to ensure they do not load the container with more than the maximum allowed weight.

 If you are not aware of the dimensions and weight of your shipment, please contact your supplier for this information.